 Unit reference: T/602/2753 Level 4

 Credit value 4 GLH 31

-Unit aim ce in own a earner's knowledge, understanding and area of responsibility in a health and setting.
+Unit aim The purpose of this unit is to assess the learner's knowledge, understanding and skills required to manage finance in own area of responsibility in a health and social care or children and young people's setting.

 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 2, 3 and 4 must be assessed by a vocationally competent Assessor in real work environments and/or by using workplace evidence from the learner's real work environment.
 Understand financial management in own work setting.
 1.1.
 Explain the importance of effective financial management systems within own work setting.
 Outline sources of funding that are used to construct the budget for own work setting.
+1.3.
 Outline the roles, responsibilities and accountability of all those involved in financial management of the budget for own work setting.
 Be able to plan budget requirement for own area of responsibility.
 2.1.
 Work with others to calculate the financial resources required to meet objectives within own area of responsibility.